Max-Edelson/mortality-prediction/README.md

 ---

 ## Contact
 Thank you for downloading and using our software.
-If you have any questions or suggestions, please contact Maxim Edelson (medelson@ucsd.edu), UCSD Computer Science and Engineering, University of California San Diego, La Joll,a USA.
+If you have any questions or suggestions, please contact Maxim Edelson (medelson@ucsd.edu), UCSD Computer Science and Engineering, University of California San Diego, La Joll, USA.